 Overview of the Programme:

 Rackets Cubed is a UK Registered Charity that runs integrated Squash, Tennis, Education (STEM / Maths) and Nutrition Programmes for local inner-city children from high IDACI schools .
-We currently host in 3 "Aspirational Settings" the Roehampton Club, The National Tennis Centre and the Reeds School in South West London.
-We are due to launch at the Roehampton University in April 2018.
+We currently host at 4 "Aspirational Settings" the Roehampton Club, The National Tennis Centre, the Reeds School in South West London, and at the Roehampton University.

-Founded in late 2016, Rackets Cubed currently serves 120+ primary school children from Sacred Heart Roehampton, Alton and Ellingham Schools.
+Founded in late 2016, Rackets Cubed currently serves 150+ primary school children from Sacred Heart Roehampton, Alton, Heathmere and Ellingham Schools.
 It strives to provide them with significant complementary extra-curricular support.

 The program currently runs 3 sessions per week.
 On Monday and Wednesday we offer Squash, Maths and an evening meal, and on Friday afternoon offering Tennis and Maths.